 Bejewel your body!

 A big fan of body jewelry, she adores designing her beautiful body chains.
 “I introduced body chains just before last Christmas and love wearing them all-year-round… over a bikini or under a low-cut dress!”

 The Chelsea jeweler launched her latest collection this spring.
 Epitomizing the edginess of her brand, the range is, of course, totally Insta-worthy and is rainbow and star heaven.
 “I introduced emerald cut stones into this new collection, which I love as they look so expensive and chic.
 The rings and earrings have been such a huge success.
 Of course, the rainbow stones are a huge eyecatcher, too!
 I also introduced a new style of handcuff with three stars, which is super cute and a great addition to the brand.”

 Rosie says she put her “heart and soul” into her new collection.
 “It really has been worth the multiple changes to samples to get everything just right.
 I instantly forgot about all the stress when the reception from customers was so great.
 I couldn’t be happier!”
 Her bestselling pieces?
 “The Heartbeat range is a bestseller for sure.
 It’s super versatile, from day to night, and easy to wear, whilst being a statement piece at the same time.
 The Huggy hoops are very popular, too.”

 Quality, quality, quality…

 Rosie’s collections speak for themselves.
-She uses a variety of stones which suit different skin tones and also uses sparkling Swarovski diamond stones to add a little dazzle.
+She uses a variety of stones that suit different skin tones and also uses sparkling Swarovski diamond stones to add a little dazzle.
 Tried and tested by Rosie, she says the quality of her jewelry is “amazing”, and she spent an entire summer dripping in jewelry, wearing her pieces every day to ensure that they wouldn’t tarnish.
 She says the quality, combined with her price point and style, form her company’s USP.
 “The quality was really important to me.
 I wanted to create affordable luxury jewelry which looks a million dollars, but won’t break the bank, and which lasts.”
 The busy businesswoman wants to keep her brand accessible and makes it clear that jewelry in her new collection is pricier than previous pieces purely due to the products’ weights.